About the Office of the Ombudsman

 For inquiries regarding traditional family developments, scattered-site housing or to speak to as CHA staff member in person, please visit CHA’s Client Center at 60 E. Van Buren St. on the first floor.
 The client center is open Monday to Friday, from 8am-5pm .

-For inquiries regarding CHA’s wait lists, please click below.
+For inquiries regarding CHA’s site-based wait lists, please click here.

 For questions regarding the Housing Choice Voucher program, please click here or call (312) 935-2600.